LGN520/farreach-public/docs/netcache.md

 - Copy from netreach-v4-lsm
 - See [important notes](./netreach-v4-lsm.md) in netreach-v4-lsm.md
++ [IMPORTANT] Discuss with Qun about NetCache implementation issues
+	* Refer to NitroSketch to mention that we implement write-through policy and cache consistency mechanism of NetCache using the same partition strategy as in FarReach
+	* Briefly explain the tricky details in readme of implementation repo (TODO)
 + IMPORTANT NOTE for optype enumeration
 	- We keep the same optype enumeration fo FarReach, NoCache, and NetCache (files: packet_format.h, tofino/main.p4, tofino/common.py, tofino/p4src/parser.p4)
 	- When adding a new optype